mattcurf/ollama-intel-gpu/README.md

 # ollama-intel-gpu

-This repo illlustrates the use of Ollama with support for Intel ARC GPU based via ipex-llm.
+This repo illustrates the use of Ollama with support for Intel ARC GPU based via ipex-llm.
 Run the recently released [deepseek-r1](https://github.com/deepseek-ai/DeepSeek-R1) model on your local Intel ARC GPU based PC using Linux or Windows WSL2.

 ## Screenshot
 ![screenshot](doc/screenshot.png)